jaso-la/delicioso-bolognese-recipe/README.md

 <h3>What is bolognese?</h3>
   Bolognese is a meat sauce originating from Italy.
 Outside of Italy, most people know bolognese as a tomato sauce with meat in it.
 This is wrong and an angry Italian man will find you if you ever make bolognese like that.
 Traditionally ,     it's a meat sauce with a small amount of tomato.
 It typically contains a soffritto of onions, celery, and carrots; along with minced beef and pork, <strong>WHITE WINE</strong>, tomato paste, and milk.
 <br>
 Fun fact: traditionally, only salt and pepper are used as seasoning.
-There are no herbs either (although bay leaves may be traditional.
+Not even any garlic!
+I won't tell anyone if you use garlic though.
+There are no herbs either (although bay leaves may be authentic.
 I don't know.
 I'm just some kid doing a comp sci project).
 </p>

 <p>